 Free for children 15 and under.

 $2 school group programs (reservations required, call the Center for a list of offerings).

 Annual, Senior, Military, Access and 4th Grade Passes are honored and sold or issued.

-Enjoy a discount in the Portage Cache Store by becoming a member of the L&C Foundation:
+Enjoy admission and discounts (in the Portage Cache Store and special programming) by becoming a member of the Lewis & Clark Foundation:

 Gift passes also available; call (406) 452-5661

 10:10 am: The Great Portage